“BI is about providing the right data at the right time to the right people so that they can take the right decisions.” – Nic Smith

 Looker and Tableau have different positive points and negative points, some of which are even similar in both.
 Both have carved a niche for themselves in the world of business intelligence solutions.
 They have been serving a wide range of clientele with an assorted variety of business reports, dashboards, and other reporting styles, in a self-service manner.
 No wonders, users are impressed with them both, since there is the least dependency of users on their IT staff, to avail their desired reports.

-Here are some of the key parameters against which Looker and Tableau are compared, citing their individual characteristics:
+Here are some of the key parameters by which the comparison between Looker vs Tableau can be determined to know their difference

 |Customer Service and Support||Email support, training platform, extensive online support||Responsive customer support, category-wise subscription|

 |Ease of usage||Simple, straightforward, smooth, efficient||Simple, more tailored to help professional analysts|